roadwarriorwp/rwc-employee-handbook/employment-policies/dress-code.md

 ## Team Meetings/Video Chats

 When participating in team meetings or video chats with other employees, the dress code is simple: wear clothes and keep in mind our [Code of Conduct](https://github.com/roadwarriorwp/rwc-employee-handbook/blob/master/employment-policies/code-of-conduct.md).
-Employees should not dress in a way which could make other employees feel uncomfortable or harrassed.
+Employees should not dress in a way which could make other employees feel uncomfortable or harassed.

 ## Client Meetings/Video Chats